Greenwood v0.19.0

 New Project Scaffolding

-With the Greenwood CLI, you can run and manage Greenwood projects right from the command line, using your favorite package manager, or on the fly with npx
+With the Greenwood CLI (opens in a new window), you can run and manage Greenwood projects right from the command line, using your favorite package manager, or on the fly with npx

 .
 But starting a new project was a different story.
-Although we had a few options for getting started with an example repo, starting a new "empty" project was not possible without manually creating it all yourself.
+Although we had a few options for getting started with an example repo (opens in a new window), starting a new "empty" project was not possible without manually creating it all yourself.
 But now, Greenwood has you covered!

 With the new package @greenwood/init

-(contributed by @hutchgrant), getting a new bare project started is just one command away!
+(contributed by @hutchgrant (opens in a new window)), getting a new bare project started is just one command away!

 # make your project directory